bytes032/2023-12-tbd/docs/rulebook.md

 The findings are duplicates if they share the same root cause.

 More specifically, if fixing the Root Cause (in a reasonable manner) would cause the finding to no longer be exploitable, then the findings are duplicates.

-Given the above, when similar exploits would demonstrate different impacts, the highest, most irreversible would be the one used for scoring the finding.
-Duplicates of the finding will be graded based on the achieved impact relative to the Submission Chosen for Report.

 **Speculation on future code**